Netflix/lemur/docs/production/index.rst

     */15 * * * * lemuruser export LEMUR_CONF=/Users/me/.lemur/lemur.conf.py; /www/lemur/bin/lemur source sync -s all
     0 22 * * * lemuruser export LEMUR_CONF=/Users/me/.lemur/lemur.conf.py; /www/lemur/bin/lemur certificate check_revoked

+If you are using LetsEncrypt, you must also run the following:

+- `fetch_all_pending_acme_certs`
+- `remove_old_acme_certs`

+Rarely, lemur may see duplicate certificates issue with LetsEncrypt.
+This is because of the retry logic during resolution of pending certificates.
+To deduplicate these certificates, please consider running the celery task `disable_rotation_of_duplicate_certificates`.
+This task will identify duplicate certificates and disable auto rotate if it's confident that the certificate is not being used.
+If  certificate is in use, no change is done (operation status = skipped).
+If unused, auto-rotation will be disabled (operation status = success).
+If it's not able to confidently determine that certificates are duplicates, operation status will result in `failed` for that specific set of certificates.
+You may want to manually check these certs to determine if you want to keep them all.
+The task will always keep auto-rotate on for at least one certificate.

+For better metrics around job completion, we recommend using celery to schedule recurring jobs in Lemur.

 Example Celery configuration (To be placed in your configuration file)::